Saint George: Feast days

 In the General Roman Calendar, the feast of George is on 23 April.
 In the Tridentine calendar of 1568, it was given the rank of "Semidouble".
 In Pope Pius XII's 1955 calendar this rank was reduced to "Simple", and in Pope John XXIII's 1960 calendar to a "Commemoration".
 Since Pope Paul VI's 1969 revision, it appears as an "optional memorial".
 In some countries such as England, the rank is higher – it is a Solemnity (Roman Catholic) or Feast (Church of England): if it falls between Palm Sunday and the Second Sunday of Easter inclusive, it is transferred to the Monday after the Second Sunday of Easter.

 George is very much honoured by the Eastern Orthodox Church, wherein he is referred to as a "Great Martyr", and in Oriental Orthodoxy overall.
 His major feast day is on 23 April (Julian calendar 23 April currently corresponds to Gregorian calendar 6 May).
 If, however, the feast occurs before Easter, it is celebrated on Easter Monday, instead.
 The Russian Orthodox Church also celebrates two additional feasts in honour of George.
 One is on 3 November, commemorating the consecration of a cathedral dedicated to him in Lydda during the reign of Constantine the Great (305–337).
 When the church was consecrated, the relics of George were transferred there.
-The other feast is on 26 November for a church dedicated to him in Kyiv, c.
+The other feast is on 26 November for a church dedicated to him in Kiev, c.
 1054.

 In Bulgaria, George's day (Гергьовден) is celebrated on 6 May, when it is customary to slaughter and roast a lamb.
 George's day is also a public holiday.

 In Serbia and Bosnia and Herzegovina, the Serbian Orthodox Church refers to George as Sveti Djordje (Свети Ђорђе) or Sveti Georgije (Свети Георгије).
 George's day (Đurđevdan) is celebrated on 6 May, and is a common slava (patron saint day) among ethnic Serbs.